n-y-z-o/tech/README.md

-# Nyzo white paper
+# Nyzo tech

-This is the source for the Nyzo white paper.
-When deployed, the white paper will be generated from this repository and available in PDF format at https://nyzo.co/whitePaper and in a browsable web format at https://tech.nyzo.co.
+This is the repository for Nyzo technical documentation.
+This supersedes the white paper as a technical description of Nyzo.
+The white paper, available on the web site, should be considered a historical document.

+This was made in the form of a public git repository to allow for transparent, low-effort updating.

+This repository is available for viewing at [http://tech.nyzo.co](http://tech.nyzo.co)